-The salt dome in Gorleben underwent several decades of exploratory work interspersed with several-years of interruptions.
+For several decades, the plan was to turn the mine into a repository for high-level radioactive waste.
+With this in mind, some €1.9 billion had been invested in the mine and exploratory work by 2021.
+The salt dome in Gorleben has undergone several decades of exploratory work interspersed by interruptions of several years.
 These exploratory activities were intended to evaluate its suitability for use as a repository for high-level radioactive waste.
-Final results are not available.
+Final results of the exploratory work are not available.

-Bundesgesellschaft für Endlagerung mbH (BGE)
+Bundesgesellschaft für Endlagerung mbH